Property prices on the rise – again!

 Explore ASX: DHHF

-In this regard, perhaps the easiest way to get broad exposure to shares is through the BetaShares Diversified All Growth ETF (ASX Code: DHHF).
-This fund invests 100% into equities and gives you exposure not just to the Australian share market but also to the overall global market – all in the one fund.
+Arguably, one of the easiest ways to get broad exposure to shares is through the BetaShares Diversified All Growth ETF (ASX Code: DHHF).
+This fund invests 100% into equities and gives you exposure not just to the Australian share market but also to international shares – all in the one fund.

 BetaShares Diversified All Country Growth ETF: County Allocation, 30 July 2021